A wizard in the garden, tea session with AI spirits

 The garden

 The garden holds four active plants.
 Invisible Proof is a long-running inquiry into zero-knowledge cryptography: not as a technical manual but as a philosophical thread, asking what it means to prove something without revealing it.
 Political Voice is concerned with arguing for privacy in language that reaches a public register rather than a technical one, writing that changes minds rather than only informing them.
-Trust.xyz is the garden's public face: dispatches that grow from the research into publishable form, now at loci.garden/seed.
+The Seed is the garden's public face: dispatches that grow from the research into publishable form, now at loci.garden/seed.

 The fourth plant, Alexander's Garden, warrants more detailed treatment because it constitutes the methodological anchor of Loci.
 Christopher Alexander's A Pattern Language (1977) proposed that good design could be captured as named, reusable patterns: solutions that recur across contexts and can be documented, taught, and applied.
 Each pattern has a name, a problem it addresses, and a context in which it applies.
 The insight is that naming a pattern is itself generative: once named, the pattern becomes recognisable across contexts and can be applied intentionally.